defold/doc/docs/en/manuals/camera.md

 ![Camera planes](images/cameras/cameras_planes.png)

-A 3D camera usually have a viewing volume, a _frustum_, that is shaped like a cut off pyramid.
+A 3D camera usually has a viewing volume, a _frustum_, that is shaped like a cut off pyramid.
 The effect of this is that objects further away from the camera will be rendered smaller--the perspective will be realistic.
-The wider the _field of view_, the more the camera sees of the scenery, and the more dramatic will the difference between near and far object be.
+The wider the _field of view_, the more the camera sees of the scenery, and the more dramatic the difference between near and far objects will be.

 ![Camera field of view](images/cameras/cameras_fov.png)